 Are there non-monetary pretrial conditions?

 Yes, and of course this is the preferred scenario for many defendants.
-This type of release is where the defendant is released without monetary bail in Jefferson County or elsewhere but is required to meet certain conditions like travel restrictions, substance abuse testing, or some kind of electronic monitoring.
+This type of release is where the defendant is released without monetary bail in Arapahoe County or elsewhere but is required to meet certain conditions like travel restrictions, substance abuse testing, or some kind of electronic monitoring.
 The judicial system has the discretion to combine non-monetary conditions with a money bail amount.